FolkertVanVerseveld/aoe/README.md

 # Age of Empires Free Software Remake

 *All copyrighted material and trademarks belong to their respective owners.
-This is an educational non-profit project we are writing in our free time.*
+This is an educational non-profit project I am writing in my free time.*

 ## Preview